Olympus

 A Car Took Me There

-Been doing a bit of driving lately, so it’s only natural that some of my photos are taken from the car.
+Been doing a lot of driving lately, so it’s only natural that some of my photos are taken from the car.
+Here are a few from an unfinished set I’ve been working on.